eko234/wight_spider/README.md

 this lib is heavily inspired in clojure's walkable and is for now tightly coupled to postgres features.

-simply put wight_spider is an abstraction layer for lisp languages (currently only for fennel but the idea can be ported easily) to declare json aggregation functions in a readable way and produce queries to be consumed by an actual driver/db-system
+simply put, wight_spider is an abstraction layer for lisp languages (currently only for fennel but the idea can be ported easily) to declare json aggregation functions in a readable way and produce queries to be consumed by an actual driver/db-system